borglab/gtsam.org/_posts/2021-02-07-uncertainties-part3.md

 <figure class="center">
   <img src="/assets/images/uncertainties/adjoint-equal.png"
     alt="Correction from the left" />
-    <figcaption>Our previous procedure allowed us to identify that such relationships is described by the Adjoint.</figcaption>
+    <figcaption>Our previous procedure allowed us to identify that such relationship is described by the Adjoint, shown at the right-hand side of the equation.</figcaption>
 </figure>
 <br/>